-Truly fulfilled people have the courage to say no when they have to say no. The strength to say no when they need to and the wisdom and discipline to say no when it serves them better than saying yes.
+We have to find the courage to say no when we have to say no. The strength to say no when we need to and the wisdom and discipline to say no when it serves us better than saying yes.

-You need to have the courage to say no to those things you know are not right, the strength to say no to the people who may walk out on you, those people are not for us.
+We need to have the strength, and the courage to say no to those things we know are not right, the strength to say no to the people who may walk out on us, those people are not for us.
 We need to say no to those who continue to show us we don’t matter to them.

-To those who guilt trip you, silent treatment you and punish you for saying no to them, they have no place in your future, they do not respect or value you and they will not have any value in your future, it might be painful, it might be hard to walk away, but you need to walk away, and do so safely.
+To those who guilt trip us, those who silent treatment us and punish us for saying no to them, they have no place in our future, they do not respect or value us and they will not have any value in our future, it might be painful, it might be hard to walk away, but we need to walk away, and do so safely.

 The future quality of your life and your happiness requires you to have the courage to walk away from those who are unwilling or unable to understand your no’s.

-If something doesn’t feel right or doesn’t serve you, you need to find a million ways to say no and stick to your no, your ability to say no will add great wisdom, value great change and even better results in the time you your inner peace and inner happiness.
+If something doesn’t feel right or doesn’t serve you, you need to find a million ways to say no and stick to your no, your ability to say no will add great wisdom, value, great change and even better results in time for you and your inner peace and inner happiness.

-The difference between good and bad people will show because your choices will be different, you’ll no longer need to question those red flags, as the first time you say no, their reactions will be the deal breaker as to whether you stay or walk away.
+The difference between genuine people and manipulators will show because your choices will be different, you’ll no longer need to question those red flags, as the first time you say no, their reactions will be the deal-breaker as to whether you stay or walk away.

 You will be so much happier once you learn the true value of the word no when something doesn’t feel right, you will live a higher quality of life, you will learn which people are not right for you, and those who do respect and value you.
-You will have better relationships as you will be with good people, therefore you’ll have better physical and mental health.
+You will have better relationships as you will be with good people.
+Therefore you’ll have better physical and mental health too.

 Saying no will give you greater freedom, as hard as it might be to say no, to begin with, it’s a great way of knowing what kind of people should and shouldn’t be in your life.